Cairn Investment Group Inc. Sells 530 Shares of The Walt Disney Company (NYSE:DIS)

-Cairn Investment Group Inc. trimmed its position in The Walt Disney Company (NYSE:DIS – Free Report) by 11.0% during the first quarter, according to its most recent 13F filing with the SEC.
+Cairn Investment Group Inc. decreased its stake in The Walt Disney Company (NYSE:DIS – Free Report) by 11.0% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 4,270 shares of the entertainment giant’s stock after selling 530 shares during the period.
-Cairn Investment Group Inc.’s holdings in Walt Disney were worth $428,000 as of its most recent filing with the SEC.
+Cairn Investment Group Inc.’s holdings in Walt Disney were worth $428,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently bought and sold shares of the company.
-Worth Asset Management LLC acquired a new position in shares of Walt Disney in the 1st quarter valued at $29,000.
-NewSquare Capital LLC lifted its stake in shares of Walt Disney by 805.9% in the 4th quarter.
-NewSquare Capital LLC now owns 308 shares of the entertainment giant’s stock valued at $27,000 after purchasing an additional 274 shares during the period.
-Luken Investment Analytics LLC acquired a new position in shares of Walt Disney in the 4th quarter valued at $29,000.
-MBM Wealth Consultants LLC lifted its stake in shares of Walt Disney by 197.6% in the 4th quarter.
-MBM Wealth Consultants LLC now owns 366 shares of the entertainment giant’s stock valued at $33,000 after purchasing an additional 243 shares during the period.
-Finally, Silicon Valley Capital Partners acquired a new position in shares of Walt Disney in the 4th quarter valued at $35,000.
-63.67% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds have also added to or reduced their stakes in DIS.
+Markel Corp raised its stake in shares of Walt Disney by 2.3% during the first quarter.
+Markel Corp now owns 1,922,665 shares of the entertainment giant’s stock valued at $263,713,000 after acquiring an additional 42,500 shares during the last quarter.
+Fairfield Bush & CO. raised its stake in shares of Walt Disney by 3.4% during the first quarter.
+Fairfield Bush & CO. now owns 9,624 shares of the entertainment giant’s stock valued at $1,320,000 after acquiring an additional 320 shares during the last quarter.
+United Bank raised its stake in shares of Walt Disney by 8.7% during the first quarter.
+United Bank now owns 9,949 shares of the entertainment giant’s stock valued at $1,365,000 after acquiring an additional 794 shares during the last quarter.
+AMI Investment Management Inc. raised its stake in shares of Walt Disney by 4.6% during the first quarter.
+AMI Investment Management Inc. now owns 24,918 shares of the entertainment giant’s stock valued at $3,418,000 after acquiring an additional 1,094 shares during the last quarter.
+Finally, Mackenzie Financial Corp raised its stake in shares of Walt Disney by 0.6% during the first quarter.
+Mackenzie Financial Corp now owns 828,308 shares of the entertainment giant’s stock valued at $113,611,000 after acquiring an additional 4,722 shares during the last quarter.
+Institutional investors own 63.67% of the company’s stock.

 Walt Disney Trading Down 0.1 %

-A number of research analysts have recently weighed in on DIS shares.
-Guggenheim cut their price target on Walt Disney from $140.00 to $130.00 and set a “buy” rating on the stock in a research note on Tuesday, April 11th.
-Citigroup dropped their price objective on Walt Disney from $130.00 to $125.00 in a research note on Friday, May 12th.
-Macquarie downgraded Walt Disney from an “outperform” rating to a “neutral” rating and dropped their price objective for the stock from $125.00 to $103.00 in a research note on Friday, May 19th.
-Deutsche Bank Aktiengesellschaft raised their price objective on Walt Disney from $130.00 to $135.00 and gave the stock a “buy” rating in a research note on Tuesday, April 18th.
-Finally, Morgan Stanley dropped their price objective on Walt Disney from $120.00 to $110.00 in a research note on Monday, June 5th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and sixteen have given a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of $121.82.
+A number of equities analysts recently weighed in on DIS shares.
+Wells Fargo & Company lifted their target price on shares of Walt Disney from $141.00 to $147.00 in a research note on Monday, April 24th.
+Wolfe Research downgraded shares of Walt Disney from an “outperform” rating to a “peer perform” rating in a research note on Friday, May 12th.
+Truist Financial lowered their target price on shares of Walt Disney from $121.00 to $105.00 in a research note on Tuesday, May 30th.
+Macquarie downgraded shares of Walt Disney from an “outperform” rating to a “neutral” rating and lowered their target price for the stock from $125.00 to $103.00 in a research note on Friday, May 19th.
+Finally, StockNews.com started coverage on shares of Walt Disney in a research note on Thursday, May 18th.
+They set a “sell” rating for the company.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and sixteen have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $121.82.

 The Walt Disney Company, together with its subsidiaries, operates as an entertainment company worldwide.
 It operates through two segments, Disney Media and Entertainment Distribution; and Disney Parks, Experiences and Products.
 The company engages in the film and episodic television content production and distribution activities, as well as operates television networks under the ABC, Disney, ESPN, Freeform, FX, Fox, National Geographic, and Star brands; and studios that produces films under the Walt Disney Pictures, Twentieth Century Studios, Marvel, Lucasfilm, Pixar, and Searchlight Pictures banners.